llajas/DreamScreenCommander/README.md

 # For advanced Users ONLY!!!

-you can use the DreamScreenComander.py standalone on PC for example, for this look at the Original description:
+you can use the DreamScreenComander.py standalone on PC for example, for this look at the Original description (with my updates for the new functions):

 # DreamScreenCommander
 **Overview**